raviumadi/biosonix/_posts/techniques/2023-09-07-How-To-Record-Bats.md

 ### Things to Avoid while Recording

 1. Wind - protect your microphone from direct wind exposure.
 Use a Deadcat.
-2. Stay clear of walls and bug trees to reduce massive echoes.
+2. Stay clear of walls and big trees to reduce massive echoes.
 3. Take care to keep the gear dry.

 ## Looking at Data

-Open your .wav files in Sonic Visualise and press `g` on your keyboard.
+Open your .wav files in Sonic Visualiser and press `g` on your keyboard.
 This brings up the spectrogram view.
 You can set the resolution and aspect ratio with the little turning wheel.
 You will see something like this:

 ![Bat Calls Spectrogram](/images/spectrogramBatCalls.png)